How to Build a Successful MVP App: A Step-by-Step Guide for Startup Founders

 Launching your MVP is just the beginning.
 The next crucial step is to gather feedback from the people who are using it.
 This feedback is gold!
 It will help you understand what's working, what's not, and what to build next.

 When you ask for feedback, make sure you're asking the right questions.
 And if you get conflicting feedback, don't panic!
 Try to understand different user groups and prioritize feedback from your core users.
-Then, take all that feedback and use it to decide what to improve in your next version.

 Measuring Success: Key Metrics for Your MVP

 To know if your MVP is hitting the mark, you need to track some key performance indicators (KPIs).
-These will give you a clear picture of how your app is doing.

 Focus on the metrics that really matter for your goals.
 Tracking these will help you make smart decisions about where to take your MVP next.